“I fast for greater physical and mental efficiency.”

 If you’re worried about muscle loss during intermittent fasting, I understand as that was one of my first concerns.
 But what I have discovered is that the body will not break down muscle tissue until it has depleted all the glycogen in the liver.

 However, working out in a fasted state does promote muscle breakdown serving as a double-edged sword.
-But with the help of using slow-burning forms of protein like casein or egg which are still available few hours after eating, you can further prevent muscle loss during fasted training.
+But with the help of using slow-burning forms of protein like casein or egg which are still available a few hours after eating, you can further prevent muscle loss during fasted training.

 Intermittent Fasting Might Not Be For You